Yuan134/Yuan-Chan/README.md

 This project examines the importance of various features in predicting rainfall as well as approaches for statistical imputation of missing values and under / over-sampling (including SMOTE) to handle dataset imbalance.

-4. IOD Miscellaneous Lab Exercises (Lab 3):
+4. IOD Miscellaneous Lab Exercises (IOD Lab 3):

 Sample assignment lab exercises for the following:
 - SQL